Kotlin Help

 Within the lambda expression, you write:

-• the parameters followed by an ->.
+• The parameters followed by an ->.

-• the function body after the ->.
+• The function body after the ->.

 In the previous example:

-• string is a function parameter.
+• text is a function parameter.

-• string has type String.
+• text has type String.

 Lambda expressions can be used in a number of ways.
 You can: